 Bill and Mary Frances Jaster formed Colorado Vincentian Volunteers (CVV) in 1994 after serving 20-plus years as youth ministers, including initiating and implementing the SPLUNGE youth urban immersion program, and working with agencies that serve those who are poor.
 During this time, two growing needs had been made very clear:

-• Young adults, especially those in the 22-30 age range, were looking for concrete ways of serving those who are poor and reflecting on these experiences in terms of both faith and life choices.
+• Young adults were looking for concrete ways of serving those who are poor and reflecting on these experiences in terms of both faith and life choices.

 • Local, nonprofit agencies that serve the marginalized were also having trouble finding and keeping qualified and affordable staff.